Ironraptor3/dataviz-proposal-vgsales/README.md

 # vgsales Visualization Project

 ## Data
-I plan on using this [data](https://gist.github.com/Ironraptor3/34f3938c703111353ee5f28cc9b29d68) for the project.
+I plan on using this [data for video game sales](https://gist.github.com/Ironraptor3/34f3938c703111353ee5f28cc9b29d68) for the project.

 This data is the sales of various video games in the year range \[1980, 2016].
 It originates from [this](https://www.kaggle.com/kedokedokedo/vgsales) link.
+Video games interest me because in my undergraduate degree, I was a Computer Science and IMGD double major.

 A full breakdown of this data is available on the README associated with the linked Github Gist above, but it is also here for convenience: